This infographic breaks down how the U.S. has used mobile apps, in both sending and consuming information, during the 2012 election season so far.

 75% of US retailers believe that developing a more engaging in-store customer experience is going to be critical to their business in the next 5 years, according to a Motorola Solutions survey released in June 2012.

-Gadget Ownership By Generation [CHART]Rate this post via marketingprofs.com growing share of seniors own a cell phone, according to separate research from Pew.
+via marketingprofs.com growing share of seniors own a cell phone, according to separate research from Pew.
 Nearly seven in ten (69%) adults ages 65 and older say they have a mobile phone, up from 57% in May 2010.
-Even among those now age 76 and older, 56% report […]
+Even among those now age 76 and older, 56% report owning a cell phone of some kind, […]

-Impact Of Online Channels On Retailers [CHART]Rate this post via marketingcharts.com When asked about the digital marketing channels having the greatest impact on their businesses, 58% of senior executives working for large retailers point to social media, per KPMG survey results [pdf] released in June 2012.
-Interestingly, this puts social media’s impact on par with […]
+via marketingcharts.com When asked about the digital marketing channels having the greatest impact on their businesses, 58% of senior executives working for large retailers point to social media, per KPMG survey results [pdf] released in June 2012.
+Interestingly, this puts social media’s impact on par with online shopping, which was cited by 59% of the […]